makimo/rules-for-young-programmers/README.md

 ## XI

-There's a confusion in the meaning of the `=` symbol.
+Don't confuse divergent meanings of the `=` symbol across paradigms.
 A mathematician might say this determines equality between two sides.
 A functional programmer might say it's about binding a name to a value.
 An imperative programmer will say that's assignment operator that mutates the program state.

 ## XII